PerfectlySoft/PerfectDocs/guide/HadoopYARNResourceManager.md

 ### Submit Modification to An Application

 Method `submit()` can submit modifications to a specific application.

+⚠️Note⚠️ Detail configuration of Yarn MapReduce Application is out of the range of this document, please get more information at [Hadoop MapReduce Next Generation - Writing YARN Applications https://wiki.apache.org/hadoop/WritingYarnApps](https://wiki.apache.org/hadoop/WritingYarnApps)

 ``` swift
 // create an empty application to fill in the blanks